kei-kmj/KeiPyDB/README.md

 # keiPyDB

 `keiPyDB` is a lightweight, Python-based database inspired by Java's `SimpleDB`.
 The goal is to create a minimalistic, file-based database system for small-scale applications.

-## Features (Planned)
-- **File-based Storage**: Store data in files with efficient read/write operations.
-- **Schema-less Design**: Supports dynamic, flexible data structures.
-- **Query Language**: Implement a simple query syntax similar to SQL.
-- **Transactions**: Basic support for ACID transactions.

 ## Getting Started